Arizona Basic Business Taxes

 Real and personal property, unless specifically exempted, is subject to taxation.
 In 2011, Arizona put in place a property tax reduction program that will lower the current commercial property assessment ratio of 20 percent to 18 percent by 2016.
 Property is valued by the county in which the property is located.
 Arizona offers a personal property exemption on both secured and unsecured personal property up to a value of $146,973; construction work in progress is exempt.
 Business personal property qualifies for Arizona's Additional Depreciation for valuation purposes.

 Other features of Arizona's tax code:

-No corporate franchise tax; no business inventory tax; no income tax on dividends from out-of-state subsidiaries; no worldwide unitary tax; virtually all services exempted from sales tax; 100 percent of NOL may be carried forward for twenty subsequent years; machinery and equipment used directly in the manufacturing process, the production and transmission of electricity, or drilling for oil and gas are exempt from transaction privilege (sales) tax.
+No corporate franchise tax; no business inventory tax; no income tax on dividends from out-of-state subsidiaries; no worldwide unitary tax; virtually all services exempted from sales tax; 100 percent of NOL may be carried forward for twenty subsequent years; machinery and equipment used directly in the manufacturing process or in R&D, the production and transmission of electricity, or drilling for oil and gas are exempt from sales tax; sales of electricity or natural gas to a for businesses that are principally engaged in manufacturing or smelting operations is exempt from sales tax.